TosbackCgusBridge-Bot/CGUs-versions/Lexus/Privacy Policy.md

 *   Find a Dealer

-YOUR PRIVACY RIGHTS Lexus Personal Information Sharing Practices – 2016
+YOUR PRIVACY RIGHTS Lexus Personal Information Sharing Practices – 2016 (Effective as of January 1, 2017)

 During 2016, Lexus shared Personal Information about our customers with SiriusXM™ Satellite Radio, Lexus hotel partners, Lexus Financial Services, Lexus Financial Savings Bank and our authorized Lexus dealers, where the information was used for the recipient’s own marketing.